Tablas Island: Scuba Diving

-The diving on Tablas Island is world class and virtually unexplored.
-The water is a comfortable 26 Celsius and the visibility is generally +20m and as diving tourism is fairly new here crowds are non-existent; on any given day you may be the only person diving on the entire island.

-There are numerous walls around the island that go down to +60m and are covered in both soft and hard corals.
-Caves are commonly found along these walls as they are made of soft rock.
-Reefs around the island are extensive.
+The only known blue hole in the Philippines is the Tablas Island Blue Hole, located just off northwest Gorda Point in northeastern Tablas, below the Gorda Point Lighthouse.

 Access

 By water

 Access to Tablas is usually by ferry from the Port of Batangas City in southern Luzon and disembarking at the Port of Odiongan in Barangay Poctoy.

-Montenegro Lines serves Odiongan from the Port of Batangas City six days per week with Roll-on/roll-off vessels, then heading to Romblon Island from Poctoy and returning the next day.
+Montenegro Lines serves Odiongan from the Port of Batangas City everyday with Roll-on/roll-off vessels.
 Travel time from Batangas to Poctoy takes about 8–10 hours.
 Travel time from Poctoy Pier to Odiongan town is about 10 minutes by motorcycles.
 Tricycles are also readily available.

 From Caticlan (Sambiray Dock or Tabon plaza) there is pump boats every day leaving around 10 - 11 heading for Santa fe.
 Leaves Santa fe at 7:30 in the morning.
 Travel time about 2h depending on sea condition.

 there is also another pump boat (Boat name: SANOY, phone number to captain +639126356955) going from Tablas south tip (Tabugon) to Caticlan almost every day in the morning, leaves Tabugon around 8 in the morning and goes back from Caticlan (Sambiray Dock or Tabon Plaza) to Tablas around 10 - 11.

 Price for one way trip 200php.
 When low tide in Tablas there is a smaller boat (flat boat) sending passengers between the beach and the boat for 10php per passenger.